PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 In market economies, people’s concern for reputation modifies the predicted materially self-interested behavior that often fails to appear in ultimatum games.
 There is a correlation between more equal splits and markets which holds in both developed countries as well as indigenous subsistence economies.
 Thus, there is a positive relationship between market integration and offer size in the ultimatum game, which is the opposite of what many would expect who instead believe that markets make people selfish<ref>https://fte.org/teachers/teacher-resources/lesson-plans/is-capitalism-good-for-the-poor-2/the-ultimatum-game-appendix-1/</ref>.

 Research across 21 nations shows that the propensity for ecological threat correlates with the short (S) allele frequency in the 5-HTTLPR, allelic frequency in the 5-HTTLPR and vulnerability to ecological threat both correlate with cultural tightness-looseness, susceptibility to ecological threat predicts tightness–looseness via the mediation of S allele carriers, and frequency of S allele carriers predicts justifiability of morally relevant behavior via tightness–looseness.
 Hence, there is an interplay between environmental, genetic, and cultural factors underlying contemporary differences in social behavior<ref>https://link.springer.com/article/10.1007/s40167-013-0009-x</ref>.

-Human societies exist as they do today because of group members enforcing moral behaviors and social rules on each other.
-Social punishment ultimately shaped the group’s survival, which led to advantageous evolutionary strategies that foster conscience and altruism.
-Acts such as cheating, stealing or killing were dealt with systematically early in the dawn of Homo Sapiens through the use of shame, ostracism or other punitive actions, which has led to an adaptive genetic inheritance of “social self controls”.
-The biological advantage of imposing rules of behavior in the first place is that groups survive better than single individuals.
-This social selection is certainly not as strong as sexual selection or natural selection is, as countless people today violate social norms nonetheless.
-One possible reason is that it has not been around long enough<ref>https://dwz.psych.ucla.edu/wp-content/uploads/sites/114/2016/11/MoralBookReview.pdf</ref>.

 Some elements of morality clearly evolved, but the specifics are unclear, which underlines the implications that ecopsych people take when using this to discuss moral philosophy.
 A small body of evidence suggests that normative cognition, the ability to grasp and apply norms, evolved.
 This provides weak evidence that moral cognition evolved.
 Some argue that if morality evolved then it is undermined in its legitimacy, but if normative cognition evolved in general then under that same logic other norms such as epistemic norms would then be equally undermined<ref>https://web.ics.purdue.edu/~drkelly/MacheryMallonEvolutionMorality2010.pdf</ref>.